Enrollment for the All-In Palliative Care: The Team Approach to LTC training program has closed,

 - 10 hours of backfill wage support for 5-10 participating team members

 We strongly encourage homes to enroll a diverse set of interprofessional team members in this training.
-Homes are encouraged to consider diversity in terms of race, ethnicity, gender identity, age, etc., but also in roles, shifts, and levels of influence in the home.
+Homes are encouraged to consider diversity in terms of race, ethnicity, religion, spirituality, gender identity, gender expression, sexual orientation and age, but also in roles, shifts, and levels of influence in the home.

 If there is enough interest, we may also be able to offer this training in French.
 There is a place on the application form to indicate that your team would like to receive this training in French.